mverleg/number2name/README.md

 * It's generally pretty fast, but if performance is critical:

   - Re-use the Charset instances (automatic for built-in ones)
-  - Use case-sensitive character sets where possible (_CS postfix)
+  - Use case-sensitive character sets where possible